Companion to LJV · Weird Thursday IV · The Roxie · SF

 Christof, in the lunar control room.

-Bentham proposed the panopticon in 1791 as a prison: a circular building of cells, all visible from a single watchtower.
+Bentham proposed the panopticon in 1791: a circular building of cells, all visible from a single watchtower.
 Foucault, in 1975, said the watchtower no longer needed a watcher.
 The mere possibility of being watched was sufficient.
 Goffman, twenty years before Foucault, called the same thing front stage and back stage.
 The Truman Show is all three at once, made literal in concrete and steel and weather.

 Christof is not a villain.
 He is a director who made a city and a person at the same time, and cannot tell where one ends and the other begins.